 Each format is meant for specific use cases.
 This depends on the type of business and resources available in your data feed.
 To understand which size is right for you, make sure to read this additional documentation on Facebook.

 The first step is to build the “default” layout of your ads.
 This layout will show when products in the feed don’t meet any of the conditions you will set up.
-You can start by adding a dynamic element in your canvass.
-First, open your ad set in single view and click on the “add element” button in the top left of the scene.
+You can start by adding a dynamic element in your canvas.
+First, open your ad set in the "single view" and click on the “add element” button in the top left of the scene.
 In the dropdown menu, click on “dynamic”.
 Now, you have to select a reference (for example “price”).

 This is when your creativity comes in.
 You can combine dynamic elements with static elements for a full customization of your ads.

 Before creating any condition, it is very important to generate all ad sizes you need for the “default” layout.
 Once you set up a condition, it is not possible to add extra sizes.
 When you’re ready with it, you can start creating the first dynamic condition.